Aaah, property investing.

 There is only one way to acquire knowledge of the nuances of commercial asset management… experience.
 Year-upon-year at the coalface managing commercial real estate on a daily basis.

-Appoint a commercial real estate agency to manage your commercial property, or, you are openly inviting mistakes and probably sacrificing income, due to lack of experience.
+Appoint an experienced commercial real estate agency to manage your commercial property, or, you are openly inviting mistakes and probably sacrificing income.